RSA bases its policies on universal human values, shared by most religious as well as non-religious people.

 We oppose arbitrary discrimination based on outdated notions of gender roles or prejudiced misunderstanding of sexual orientation.
 We support full equality for gay, lesbian, bisexual, transsexual and intersex people, including the right to same-sex marriage.

 We contend that, as far as practicable, all Australians have the right to a decent standard of living, access to education and social services, and the opportunity to lead comfortable and fulfilling lives.
-We therefore support programs designed to realise these objectives, including programs aimed at equalising life chances, living conditions and education for indigenous people, migrants, people with disabilities and other disadvantaged people or communities.
+We therefore support programs designed to realise these objectives, including programs aimed at equalising life chances, living conditions and education for disadvantaged people or communities.

 Sex education and reproductive rights